Joseph Heitman, MD, PhD

 Joseph Heitman, MD, PhD is James B. Duke Professor and Chair of the Department of Molecular Genetics and Microbiology, and Professor in the Departments of Medicine and Pharmacology and Cancer Biology at Duke University Medical Center.
 His laboratory focuses on the evolution of sex in fungi and roles of sexual reproduction in microbial pathogens, how cells sense and respond to nutrients and the environment, targets and mechanisms of action of immunosuppressive and antimicrobial drugs, and the genetic and molecular basis of microbial pathogenesis and its emergence.

-William Steinbach, MD is an Associate Professor of Pediatrics (Pediatric Infectious Diseases) and Molecular Genetics and Microbiology at Duke.
+William J. Steinbach, MD is Samuel L. Katz Professor of Pediatrics (Pediatric Infectious Diseases), Chief of Pediatric Infectious Disease, and Professor in Molecular Genetics and Microbiology at Duke.
 His laboratory investigates the pathogenesis, diagnosis, and treatment of invasive aspergillosis caused by Aspergillus fumigatus.
 He is the co-founder and continued co-chairman of the International Advances Against Aspergillosis meetings, and the founder and director of the International Pediatric Fungal Network.
-He also serves as the Duke Pediatric Infectious Diseases Fellowship Director.
+He is also the Basic Science Research Director of the Duke Transplant Center and the Medical Director of the Children’s Clinical Research Unit.

-J. Andrew Alspaugh, MD is a Professor in the Departments of Medicine (Adult Infectious Diseases) and Molecular Genetics and Microbiology at the Duke University School of Medicine.
+J. Andrew Alspaugh, MD is a Professor in the Departments of Medicine (Adult Infectious Diseases) and Molecular Genetics and Microbiology and Vice-Chair of Academic Affairs in the Department of Medicine at Duke University School of Medicine.
 His laboratory studies the pathogenesis of human fungal infections, especially those due to Cryptococcus neoformans.
 In addition to promoting basic science research among clinician-scientists, Dr. Alspaugh has a strong interest in developing new educational initiatives in the field of microbiology and mycology.
 He is the Microbiology course director for the Duke University School of Medicine, and the recent Director of the “Molecular Mycology” research training course at the Marine Biological Institute in Woods Hole, Massachussetts.

 Emeritus Founding Program Director